Infant and Baby Dehydration: Causes, Symptoms, and Management

-During cold and flu season, your baby has a greater likelihood of catching a cold, influenza or a stomach virus.
+As the winter months approach, we wanted to talk a bit about a health issue that happens more frequently this time of year: infant and baby dehydration.
+During the cold and flu season, your baby has a greater likelihood of catching a cold, influenza, or a stomach virus.
 Unfortunately, many cold and flu viruses cause symptoms – like diarrhea and vomiting – that can lead to dehydration.

-Dehydration is caused when the body loses water and nutrients faster that they can be replaced normally.
-Newborns have much smaller reverses of water in the body, and therefore, infants and young children, especially when battling illnesses that rapidly deplete fluids, can become dehydrated more quickly than adults.
+Dehydration is caused when the body loses water and nutrients faster than they can be replaced.
+Newborns have much smaller reserves of water in the body.
+Therefore, infants and young children — especially when battling illnesses like the cold and flu that rapidly deplete fluids — can become dehydrated more quickly than adults.

 Diarrhea is the most common cause of dehydration in young children and babies.
-The reason is that during an episode of diarrhea a baby loses water and electrolytes quickly.
-And it becomes challenging to replace these nutrients through bottle or breast feedings.
-The risk is especially high when diarrhea persists for more than a couple days.
+That’s because, during an episode of diarrhea, a baby quickly loses water and electrolytes.
+The risk of dehydration is especially high when diarrhea persists for more than a couple of days.

-Plus, when diarrhea is coupled with other symptoms that deplete body water, dehydration can set in faster.
-For instance, when combined with vomiting, another common symptom of colds and flus, the risk for dehydration is even more serious.
-Other symptoms that can lead to increase fluid loss include fever, sore throats, which discourage babies from drinking voluntarily, overheating and excessive sweating.
+When diarrhea is coupled with other symptoms that deplete body water, dehydration can set in faster.
+For instance, when combined with vomiting — another common symptom of colds and flu — the risk for dehydration is even more serious.
+Other symptoms that can lead to increased body fluid loss include fevers, overheating, and excessive sweating.
+Even sore throats, which discourage babies from drinking voluntarily, can increase the risk of dehydration.